-Moreover, crucibles matching his specifications didn’t exist on the market.
-Naturally Nicolas switched to 3D printed alumina crucibles.
+The only way James could realise his innovative idea was to 3D printing them.
 This way he got the required ceramic parts with the same properties as parts made by moulding or injection.

-To do this we break the pellets into smaller pieces so they aren’t too large for the microscope.
-We place these on the crucible.
+To do this we break the parts into smaller pieces so they can be examined under a microscope.
+We place these on alumina crucibles in sections so that we can keep all the parts separated in the examination process.
 The crucible is put in a furnace and then thermal etching tests are conducted.

-The advantages provided by this new crucible design are undeniable.
+”The advantages provided by this new crucible design are undeniable.
 We no longer have the risk of mixing samples.
 We have improved our process and the relevancy of the tests we need to do.

-Check out the technology that Nicolas used
+Check out the technology that James used